rOpenGov/Finland-Subscription-Costs/analysis.md

 This is an extended version of the analysis posted in the [rOpenGov blog]().
+For the analysis source code, see [main.R](main.R) in this repository.

 I have translated key terms from the Finnish data release to better serve the international audience.
 Pull requests for additional